 Veterans' Victory Scholarship

-- A veteran (former service in a branch of the United States Armed Forces).
+- Be a Veteran of the United States Armed Forces